heuristicwondering/movie-scrambler/README.md

 A short user manual has been provided.
 It is intended to help those who may have little to no experience working with MATLAB scripts to get started using this program.

+If this code or any derivation thereof is used in publication, please include appropriate acknowledgments.
+The author of this work would also be grateful if you could contact them with a citation for that publication.

 -----------------------------------------------------------
 Acknowledgments: